 b.
 1965, Goldfields, South Africa.
 Lives in Gugulethu, Cape Town

-Nkoali Nawa started out as a gold miner before turning to art and obtaining a diploma and degree in fine art from Technikon Free State.
-His work depicts the daily struggles of impoverished South African communities and the harsh working conditions of miners, as well as the intergenerational distress caused by the colonial structure of migrant labour systems.
+Nkoali Nawa started out as a gold mineworker, before moving into art-making.
+In doing so, he obtained a diploma and degree in fine art from Technikon Free State.
+His drawing and painting works depict the daily struggles of impoverished South African communities, the harsh working conditions of miners, as well as the intergenerational distress caused by the colonial structure of migrant labour systems.

 2001: National Diploma, Fine Arts and B. Tech, Technikon Free State, Bloemfontein.

 2008: Space, Association for Visual Arts (AVA), Cape Town.